“One Cut, One Kill”

 The Venomblood with Barbed Whip is one of several options for building a Venomblood, the mid-tier Splintered Fang fighter.

-The Venomblood with Spear and Shield is the alternate build option for the Venomblood with Barbed Whip, and it’s much more focused in its stats and abilities.
+The Venomblood with Spear and Shield is the alternate build option for the Venomblood with Barbed Whip, and it’s more balanced in its stats and abilities.

 The Venomblood with Spear and Shield is the Splintered Fang warband’s best defensive option, and it is great for balancing out a warband that is otherwise relatively vulnerable to sustained melee attacks.

-The Venomblood with Dueling Blades functions like a cheaper version of the Pureblood: It has 4 attacks with 2 damage and a critical damage of 4, which is good for 85 points, but it only has 3 in Strength and Toughness.
+The Venomblood with Duelling Blades functions like a cheaper version of the Pureblood: it has 4 attacks with 2/4 damage, which is good for its cost, but it only has 3 in Strength.

-The Venomblood with Blade and Barbed Whip is an alternative build option for the Venomblood with Dueling Blades, and if you want some flexibility in your tactical options, it’s not a bad choice: Losing one if his swords to wield the whip, he has one less attack in melee, but gains a 3 inch range attack in return.
+The Venomblood with Blade and Barbed Whip is an alternative build option for the Venomblood with Duelling Blades, and if you want some flexibility in your tactical options, it’s not a bad choice.

-One way to maximize the damage of the whip is to use the Quad ability Paralysing Venom, as described under the entry about the Serpent Caller, but that should only be used if the Serpent Caller is already dead, as its more effective on his attacks.
+One way to maximize the damage of the whip is to use the Quad ability Paralysing Venom, unless the Serpent Caller is in a better position.

 Clearblood: 65 points